A group is a container for a bunch of windows, analogous to workspaces in other

-Matchobjects whose windows will be assigned to this group
+Matchobjects whose matched windows will be assigned to this group.

-exec()d when the group is created, you can pass either a program name or a list of programs to
+qtile.spawn()) when the group is created.
+You can pass either a program name or a list of programs to

-the name of default layout for this group (e.g. ‘max’ or ‘stack’).
-This is the name specified for a particular layout in config.py or if not defined it defaults in general the class name in all lower case.
+config.pyor if not defined it defaults in general to the class name in all lower case.

-should this group stay alive with no member windows?
+Should this group stay alive when it has no member windows?

 Bind keys to mod+group position or to the keys specified as second argument

 - class libqtile.config.Match(title: str | re.Pattern | None = None, wm_class: str | re.Pattern | None = None, role: str | re.Pattern | None = None, wm_type: str | re.Pattern | None = None, wm_instance_class: str | re.Pattern | None = None, net_wm_pid: int | None = None, func: Callable[[base.Window], bool] | None = None, wid: int | None = None)

 Window properties to compare (match) with a window.

 The properties will be compared to a